-The fix for HHH-6848 Closed causes IllegalStateException when merging an entity results in merging more than one representation of the same detached entity.
+The fix for HHH-6848 causes IllegalStateException when merging an entity results in merging more than one representation of the same detached entity.

 For example, Hibernate throws IllegalStateException when merging entity 'x' if it has references to 2 detached entities 'y1' and 'y2' (obtained from different sessions), and y1 and y2 represent the same persistent entity.

 Documentation will be added to the manual by HHH-9216.
 Here is some documentation to get people going.

 A new configuration property, hibernate.event.merge.entity_copy_observer, controls how Hibernate will respond when multiple representations of the same persistent entity ("entity copy") is detected while merging.

 hibernate.event.merge.entity_copy_observer can be set to one of the following values:

 disallow (the default): throws IllegalStateException if an entity copy is detected;

 allow: performs the merge operation on each entity copy that is detected;